Python Interface

 The parsed argument namespace object

-ArgumentParse positive int check
+ArgumentParse non-negative int check